ps2map/ps2map-viewer/README.md

 ## Development Version

 This application is not yet live and requires a local API server to function.
-Refer to se the [PS2 Map API repository](https://github.com/leonhard-s/ps2-map-api) for details.
+Refer to the [PS2 Map API repository](https://github.com/leonhard-s/ps2-map-api) for details.

 ## Features